AkshatBokdia0602/Departmental-Store-Management-System/README.md

 ## Documentation 📑

-Detailed documentation for this project, including how to use the application, database schema, and code structure, can be found in the **Documentation.txt** file.
+Detailed documentation for this project, including how to use the application, database schema, and code structure, can be found in the **Documentation.md** file.

 ## Contributing 💡
 Contributions are welcome!
 If you have any ideas for improving the game or find any issues, please open an issue or create a pull request.
 We appreciate your contributions.